 In the record of his time there, Coker was twice cautioned for “offences”.
 The first was having in his possession a lead pencil and a bag of chillies.
 The second was for insolence.

 His physical description was dark complexion, 5ft 10¼in tall, medium build, brown hair and brown eyes.

 Coker’s former mayor John Rutter was also on St Helena.
 He had been in cell No. 51 since February 1888 and was not due for release until September 1893.

 Eighteen months after he was sentenced, Coker's wife Emily submitted a petition for his early release.

-In the meantime, Emily supported the four children who remained at home as a nurse/midwife.
+In the meantime, Emily supported herself and her youngest children as a nurse/midwife.

 When he did get out of prison, James Coker returned to Rockhampton, eventually setting up as a land agent.